tryemerge/vibe-factory/README.md

 ## Support

-Please open an issue on this repo if you find any bugs or have any feature requests.
+We use [GitHub Discussions](https://github.com/BloopAI/vibe-kanban/discussions) for feature requests.
+Please open a discussion to create a feature request.
+For bugs please open an issue on this repo.

 ## Contributing

-We would prefer that ideas and changes are raised with the core team via GitHub issues, where we can discuss implementation details and alignment with the existing roadmap.
+We would prefer that ideas and changes are first raised with the core team via [GitHub Discussions](https://github.com/BloopAI/vibe-kanban/discussions) or Discord, where we can discuss implementation details and alignment with the existing roadmap.
 Please do not open PRs without first discussing your proposal with the team.

 ## Development